klimatsmart/mbh98emu/mbh98emu/config/README.md

-Reconstruction steps are listed in `steps.csv`.

-Proxy networks are listed in `proxy/`.
+Proxy networks are listed in `datalist1400.dat` etc.

-Instrumental PC selections are listed in `instrumental/`.
+Instrumental EOF selections are listed in `eoflists.dat`.